alexdmiller/shape-mapper/docs/tutorial-getting-started.md

     }
     ```

-5. Putting it all together, our sketch should look like this:
+6. Putting it all together, our sketch should look like this:

     ``` java
     import spacefiller.shapemapper.ShapeMapper;
-    import processing.core.PShape;

     ShapeMapper mapper;
     PShape shape;